habitry/habitry_source/Skills/Motivational Interviewing/MI.md

 ###4.
 Process:

-Talking with clients about how to keep moving forward, despite all the ups and down they'll encounter.
+Talking with clients about how to keep moving forward, one step at a time, until they get to where they want to be.

 ##History
 Steal this